Homegear/HomegearLib.NET/README.md

 ### Create a new Homegear object

 We need to create a RPC controller object first.
-The RPC controller bundles a RPC client and RPC server.
-The RPC client connects to your server running Homegear and is used for all RPC requests.
-Homegear again will connect to the RPC controller's RPC server.
-This connection is used to notify your program immediately on for example variable changes.
+The controller connects to your server running Homegear and is used for all RPC requests.
+Homegear will also send notifications immediately over this connection on for example variable changes.

 ```
 //Without SSL support:
 RPCController rpc = new RPCController
 					(
 						"homegear", 	//Hostname of your server running Homegear
-						2001,			//Port Homegear listens on
-						"MyComputer",	//The hostname or ip address of the computer your program runs on
-						"0.0.0.0",		//The ip address the callback event server listens on
-						9876			//The port the callback event server listens on
+						2001
 					);

 //With SSL support: